CBD was recently linked to Steven Johnson syndrome, but was this a false alarm?

 Is CBD Really Safe?

 A couple of studies have shown that CBD is safe when used by humans as well as animals.
-A 2011 review on the safety and side effects of CBD showed that CBD is safe even when used in doses as high as high as 1,500mg per day.
+A 2011 review on the safety and side effects of CBD showed that CBD is safe even when used in doses as high as 1,500mg per day.
+There are also studies to show using CBD for nerve pain can be safe and helpful.

 However, there is one caveat, when CBD interacts with other drugs it might cause severe adverse effect.
 Studies have shown that CBD interacts with drugs that are metabolized through a pathway that is known as cytochrome P450 (CYP450).
 Meloxicam, which the woman was taking, is metabolized through this pathway.